 Server Djeparov won the Asian Footballer of the Year twice in 2008 and 2011.
 Since 2002, he played over a 100 times for Uzbekistan.
 He was the captain of the team that reached the semifinal of the 2011 Asian Cup.
 From 2001 to 2007, he played for Pakhtakor before moving abroad.
 He has played for FC Seoul and Seongnam FC in South Korea as well as clubs in Saudi Arabia, Iran and Kazakstan.
 Server Djeparov is of Crimean Tatar and Russian descent and speaks fluent Russian.

 Born in Kazakhstan, he played for SKA-Khabarovsk while he was in the Soviet Army.
 He moved to CSKA Moscow, where he played for 9 seasons and served as their captain for 4 years.
 From 1976 to 1983, he was capped 6 times.
 He made his debut in 1976 against Argentina.
 He played in a 1982 FIFA World Cup qualifier, but was not selected for the final tournament squad.

 ST: Berador Abduraimov (Uzbekistan/USSR)

 Berador Abduraimov is regarded as one of the best strikers and greatest football players in the history of Uzbek football.
-He started his football career in 1960 with Pakhtakor in the Soviet Top League.
-In 1962, when he was only 19, Abduraimov became the Soviet Top League top goalscorer with 22 goals and Pakhtakor finished the season in the Soviet Top League at 6th place.
+He started his career in 1960 with Pakhtakor in the Soviet Top League.
+In 1962, when he was only 19, Abduraimov became the Soviet Top League top goalscorer with 22 goals and Pakhtakor finished 6th the season in the league.
 In the same year he became Merited Master of Sport.
 He also played for Spartak Moscow, CSKA Moscow and Meliorator Yangiyer.
 He played for the USSR at the youth level.

 Gennadi Krasnitsky was born in Tashkent, Uzbekistan during the Soviet Union.
-He played for his town club Pakhtakor Tashkent, where he spent his entire career from 1960 to 1970.
-He became the first Uzbekistani player scored 100 goals in Soviet Top League to enter the Grigory Fedotov club.
+He played for his home town club Pakhtakor Tashkent, where he spent his entire career from 1960 to 1970.
+He became the first Uzbekistani player to score 100 goals in Soviet Top League to enter the Grigory Fedotov club.
 The club of top-scoring footballers in Uzbekistan is named after him - Gennadi Krasnitsky club, was founded in 2010.
-Capped 3 times in 1961 for the Soviet Union.
+He was capped 3 times in 1961 for the Soviet Union.

 RW/ST: Sergey Kvochkin (Kazakhstan/USSR)